OofySimpsonV3/wmu/README.md

 Once the script is running, you will be prompted to enter a URL.

-Paste in your URL and press enter.
+Paste in your webhook URL and press enter.

 You will then be able to send messages! :D